rlnrbio/twitter_data_viz/README.md

 the user explore twitter using words that the authors did not think of, therefore making the visualizations personalizable.
 This will add another layer of algorithmic complexity.
 Right now, all the preanalyzed data is stored in the site, but no life analysis is going on.
 That would change requiring increased Server capacity.
 In the case of huge popularity of the site in the future this might be a bottleneck.

-To explore the usability of the visualization prototype, watch this screencast:
+To explore the usability of the visualization prototype, watch this screencast: https://youtu.be/NLvXzepmJMs
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NLvXzepmJMs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Data sources:
 - Covid pandemic data: https://covid.ourworldindata.org/data/owid-covid-data.csv